Skip to content

 agent = DocumentationAgent(docs_root)

-# Register all generators
+# Register generators (dependency injection pattern)

 agent.register_generator("adr", ADRGenerator(docs_root))